mmuffo/ExtensionHound/README.md

 - `--virustotal`: Enable VirusTotal domain checking
 - `--output FORMAT`: Choose output format (csv/json)
 - `--output-file PATH`: Specify output file path

+## How It Works

+ExtensionHound dives deep into Chrome's internal network state, accessing the data that traditional network monitoring tools can't see.
+It correlates DNS requests with extension activities by:
+1. Analyzing Chrome's internal network state files
+2. Mapping network sockets to extension IDs
+3. Building a comprehensive timeline of extension network activities
+4. Providing clear, actionable intelligence about extension behaviors

+This gives investigators the missing link between network activity and the extensions responsible for it.

 ## Example Output